Discord-Robots/Discordjs-v14-Template/README.md

 - ~~Supports Only Slash Commands~~ Now Supports Legacy Commands as well!!!
   - Legacy commands are meant for bots which are in less than 100 guilds.
     - If you plan to use this in more than 100 guilds, You will have to apply for the MessageContent Intent through Discord.
+    - Legacy Commands are meant for the developer of the bot only!
   - Cooldowns enabled on Legacy Commands
   - Cannot run any interaction commands in Bot's DMs
   - Supports Cooldowns